 Urban Wildlife in Richmond

-Richmond, like most cities on the edge of the wilderness, is host to a large number of non-human species, some of which were here before permanent human occupation, others that we have actively brought with us, and others that, once human activities had changed the environment to their liking, happily moved in.
-Many of us only become aware of these animals when they negatively affect our suburban lives, when a sidewalk is fouled, when a lawn is damaged, or when there are unwelcome, non-human sounds coming from the attic or crawl space.
+Richmond - like most cities on the edge of the wilderness - is host to a large number of non-human species, some of which were here before permanent human occupation, others that have actively been brought with us, and others that, once human activities had changed the environment to their liking, happily moved in.
+Many of us only become aware of these animals when they negatively affect our suburban lives, when a sidewalk is fouled, when a lawn is damaged or when there are unwelcome, non-human sounds coming from the attic or crawl space.